sympy/sympy/doc/src/tutorial/matrices.rst

 and any complicated expressions which are beyond its decidability are tested as ``None``, which are mostly treated as logically equivalent to ``False`` in SymPy's policy.

-Currently, the methods which relies on zero testing procedures is as followings, and they have property ``iszerofunc`` opened for user to specify a possibly stronger zero test, while they are automatically mapped with default ``_iszero`` , which uses speed oriented approach.
+Currently, the methods which relies on zero testing procedures is as followings.

 ``echelon_form`` , ``is_echelon`` , ``rank`` , ``rref`` , ``nullspace`` , ``eigenvects`` ,
 ``inverse_ADJ`` , ``inverse_GE`` , ``inverse_LU`` , ``LUdecomposition`` , ``LUdecomposition_Simple`` ,
 ``LUsolve``

+They have property ``iszerofunc`` opened up for user to specify zero testing method, while being defaulted with ``_iszero``.

+Here is an example of solving an issue caused by undertested zero.

     >>> from sympy import *
     >>> q = Symbol("q", positive = True)